Folia-Inquisitors/ModularMob/README.md

 ## Description

-This plugin allows players to custimze almost every aspect of mobs that spawn in, and give the spawning rates of custom mobs variability on how often they spawn in.
+This plugin allows players to customize almost every aspect of mobs, and set rates for how often they spawn in.
 This is meant to be a simple plugin for servers.
 It is highly optimized and heavily tested.
 Feel free to constribute.

 ### Config for the spawner folder